Divorce Attorneys in Vallejo and Fairfield Offer Comprehensive Solutions

 If you have decided to dissolve your marriage, you are probably feeling vulnerable and apprehensive about the future.
 How can you protect your children through the process?
 What will your relationship with them be like after the divorce?
 How much will the divorce cost?
 What are your finances going to be like when it’s over?
 All of these questions can prey on your mind.
 But when you retain Favaro, Lavezzo, Gill, Caretti & Heppell, PC for your divorce, you get representation you can feel confident about.
 Our divorce lawyers are dedicated, attentive, and fully supported by our diverse legal team.
 You get personal attention to each of your pressing concerns and robust support from our civil litigation and business law divisions.
 Since 1973, our firm has been committed to providing excellent legal representation for each client; we’re ready today to deliver for you.

-Skilled representation for contested and uncontested divorce in Vallejo
+Skilled representation for contested and uncontested divorce in Vallejo and Fairfield

 Our family law attorneys provide highly professional and efficient representation for all divorce issues, including:

 - Alimony — Under California law, a dependent spouse may be eligible for temporary alimony, called pendente lite, during the divorce process.
 A divorce decree can include various types of alimony, including rehabilitative alimony (to help a spouse become self-supporting), reimbursement (to repay a spouse for contributions such as those for higher education paid for with separate or marital funds), lump sum alimony (in lieu of a property settlement), and permanent alimony (which continues indefinitely).
-Our divorce attorneys help you obtain a fair alimony order based on all the relevant factors the courts must consider.
+Our divorce attorneys help you pursue a fair resolution based on all the relevant factors the courts must consider.

-- Child support — California courts must adhere to statutory guidelines for child support, but issues still arise over questions of financial disclosure and the possibility of hidden income.
+- Child support — California courts must adhere to statutory guidelines for child support, but issues can still arise over questions of financial disclosure and the possibility of hidden income.
 Parents can also disagree on whether an obligor should pay for private school tuition or various enrichment activities.
 We advocate strongly for our clients, calling the court’s attention to all relevant facts.